 As a participant at our summer institute, these are the people you will work alongside.
 They are listed here in alphabetical order.

-A Portland native, Maureen has been a pastoral musician for over sixteen years.
-She is an alumna of the University of Portland, having graduated in 1992 with a Bachelor of Science in Nursing.
-Maureen completed her Masters Degree in Music, with emphasis on Liturgical composition, in 2004.
+Maureen is the Associate Director for Liturgical Music at the University of Portland.
+Maureen has been a pastoral musician for over sixteen years.
+She is an alumna of the University of Portland, having graduated in 1992 with a bachelor of science in nursing.
+Maureen completed her master's degree in music, with emphasis on liturgical composition, in 2004.

 Maureen has been working in Campus Ministry at the University of Portland since 2000.
 She plays a variety of instruments, and enjoys conducting the Chapel Choir in music of all traditions, styles and cultures.
 In her personal life, she and her husband, Tim, are blessed with a large family of six children.